 - Preheat oven to 350 degrees.
 Line muffin pans with baking cup liners.
 This recipe will make 24 cupcakes.
 Place oven racks in the top and bottom third of oven.
 You will be swapping rack positions and rotating pans halfway through.

 - Bake at 350 degrees for 20-25 minutes, rotating your pans halfway through (just give 'em a 180˚ spin) and swapping the rack positions of the pans.
 They are done when a toothpick inserted in the center comes out almost completely clean.
-See the very slight doming on top?
-That's perfect!
 Cool the cupcakes in the pan for 5 minutes, then remove from the pan and let cool completely on a cooling rack.

 - When your cupcakes are fully cooled, about an hour or so, use a small ring mold or an apple corer to remove the center of your cupcake.
 This is where you will pipe in the marshmallow filling.

 Making Marshmallow Frosting